C.J. Cron Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.56).
+- The Diamondbacks have a 4.54 team ERA that ranks 18th across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 21st in baseball in home runs allowed (33 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 33 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- Henry (0-0) takes the mound for the Diamondbacks to make his second start this season.
+- Nelson makes the start for the Diamondbacks, his sixth of the season.
+He is 1-1 with a 5.33 ERA and 17 strikeouts in 27 2/3 innings pitched.

-- The left-hander last pitched on Tuesday against the Kansas City Royals, when he went 4 1/3 innings, allowing three earned runs while giving up four hits.
+- The right-hander last pitched on Wednesday against the Kansas City Royals, when he tossed five innings, allowing four earned runs while giving up 11 hits.

+- The 25-year-old has an ERA of 5.33, with 5.7 strikeouts per nine innings, in five games this season.
+Opponents have a .276 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.